kragen/derctuo/spark-gap-logic.md

-Air-gap flashes pass a lot of charge between the main electrodes at, typically, 20 kV, to produce the bright flash, triggering this with a quartz-insulated "ignition tube" electrode at a much higher voltage like 70 kV, but a much smaller amount of charge due to a lower capacitance.
+Air-gap flashes pass a lot of charge between the main electrodes at, typically, 20 kV, to produce the bright flash, triggering this with a quartz-insulated “ignition tube” electrode at a much higher voltage like 70 kV, but a much smaller amount of charge due to a lower capacitance.
 The higher voltage provides initial ionization in the gap, which triggers the discharge of the lower-voltage but